MSc Advanced Microelectronic Systems EngineeringFind a programme

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Funding for 2017/18

 Further information on funding for prospective UK, EU and international postgraduate students.

-The course consists of 120 credits worth of taught Units and a major individual project worth 60 credits.
-The following core taught Units, each worth 10 credit points (100 learning hours), are taken over autumn and spring:
+The course consists of 120 credits of taught units and an individual research project worth 60 credits.
+The following core subjects, each worth 10 credit points (100 learning hours), are taken over autumn and spring:

 - Design Verification

 - VLSI Design M